PPC Vs SEO – What’s The Difference And Which One Should You Use?

 That’s because your position on SERP—Search Engine Results Page—is crucial.
 The top website gets one-third of all traffic.

 However, the competition for it is fierce.
-So, how do you make sure your website will show up even if you can’t afford to fully optimize your website?
+So to help make your website show up even if you can’t afford to fully optimize your website, or if you just want to target your customers quicker, you need PPC.

 FREE Download: